 There are a handful of glossy Christmas traditions that I’ve only daydreamed about as an adult trying to make the holidays my very own.
 A few years ago I got my own Christmas tree which means that now I’m the proud owner of a collection of Christmas tree ornaments.
 I’ve toyed with the idea of a Gingerbread House for a few years now and while I really want to make one, I have yet to muster the energy to build an edible mansion.
+Today, let’s put our efforts towards this easy holiday shortbread recipe.

 This year I did tick off a daydream: the holiday cookie tin – a collection of classed-up homemade cookies, nostalgic and delicious.
 I made cookie tins this year and sold them at my Bakehouse Holiday Market.
 Life goal, done!